tc39/proposal-built-in-modules/README.md

 loaded a full _ModuleRecord_ is returned and the chain is exited immediately.
 When no _ModuleRecord_ is produced the next importer is consulted until the chain is exhausted, resulting in a _ModuleNotFound_ error.

-### Polyfilling
+### Shimming / Polyfilling

-During the loading step (phase 2) the chain is traversed in reverse order to allow for higher ranked (e.g. registered later) importers to override lower ranked importers.
-This will allow the host for example to override standard library modules and achieve polyfilling.
+During the loading step (phase 2) the chain is traversed in reverse order to allow for higher ranked (e.g. registered later) importers to possibly override lower ranked importers.
+This will allow the host for example to override standard library modules and achieve shimming / polyfilling.

+Alternatively, provisions are made for code to import a built-in module, shim it and update the host module table to point at the shimmed version.
+This can be do repeatively so that shims / polyfills can be layored on top of each other.

 There are three use cases that a polyfilling solution for the standard library should support:

   * Add missing parts of the standard library
   * Update incomplete implementations
-  * Patch broken broken parts of the standard library
+  * Redact parts of a library component.

 > Polyfilling is intended to cover these three use cases only.

-For the web platform polyfilling could be done using the [Import Maps Proposal](https://github.com/domenic/import-maps).
+For the web platform polyfilling could be done using the [Import Maps Proposal](https://github.com/WICG/import-maps).
 A resolver registered by the embedder (a web browser in this case) could check the import map to see if a standard library _ModuleIdentifier_ should be redirected to another implementation.